apache/apisix/docs/en/latest/plugins/grpc-transcode.md

 We can now use the content of `proto.pb` in the `content` field of the API request.

-As the content of the proto is binary, we encode it in `base64` using this shell command:
+As the content of the proto is binary, we encode it in `base64` and configure the content in APISIX:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/protos/1 \